seqeralabs/docs/multiqc_docs/core/custom_content/index.md

 The first column in every table is reserved for the sample name.
 As such, it shouldn't contain data.
 All header configuration will be ignored for the first column.
 The only exception is name: this can be tweaked using the somewhat tricky `col1_header` field in the `pconfig` scope (see table docs).
-Alternatively, you can customise the column name by including a 'header row' in the first line of the `tsv` or `csv` itself specifying the column names, with the first column with the name of your choice, and subsequent columns including the key(s) defined in the header.
+Alternatively, you can customize the column name by including a 'header row' in the first line of the `tsv` or `csv` itself specifying the column names, with the first column with the name of your choice, and subsequent columns including the key(s) defined in the header.